ibmresilient/resilient-community-apps/oauth-utils/README.md

 -->
 ### Python Environment
 Both Python 3.6 and python 3.9 are supported.
-Additional package dependencies may exist for each of these packages:
+Additional package dependencies might exist for each of these packages:
 * Jinja2>=30.0.0
 * six>=39.0.0
 * urllib3>=0.18.2